Health Care Figures

 SOURCE: National Center for Health Statistics, National Health Interview Survey.

-Figure HC4.B: Percentage of children ages 5–17 with untreated dental caries (cavities) by age and poverty status, selected years 1999–2004 through 2017–March 2020
+Indicator HC4.B: Percentage of children ages 5–17 with untreated dental caries (cavities) by age and poverty status, selected years 1999–2004 through 2017–March 2020

 NOTE: The National Health and Nutrition Examination Survey (NHANES) program suspended field operations in March 2020 due to the COVID-19 pandemic.
-As a result, data collection for the 2019–2020 cycle was not completed and the collected data are not nationally representative.
-Therefore, data collected from 2019 to March 2020 were combined with data from the 2017–2018 cycle to form a nationally representative sample of 2017–March 2020 pre-pandemic data.
-The 2017–March 2020 pre-pandemic data are not strictly comparable with data for earlier years.
+As a result, data collection for the 2019–2020 cycle was not completed.
+Therefore, data collected from 2019 to March 2020 were combined with data from the 2017–2018 cycle to create a 2017–March 2020 pre-pandemic file.
+This file covers 3.2 years of data collection.
 For more information, see: https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/overviewbrief.aspx?Cycle=2017-2020.

 SOURCE: National Center for Health Statistics, National Health Interview Survey.